WidgetKing/cpextra/docs/variables/command.md

 <img :src="$withBase('/img/alert-with-variable.png')" alt="Alert displaying: Value of MyVar: 16">

+## Alert box OK button action parameter
-It's possible that you want a special action to run after tapping the alert's Ok button.
+It's possible that you want a special action to run after tapping the alert's **Ok** button.
 [As explained here](../../features/event-listeners.html#triggering-one-action-from-another) CpExtra can only call an action if it is associated with an interactive object's criteria.

-The **third parameter** allows you to specify the name of the interactive object.
+So, the third parameter that can be assigned to the **xcmndAlert** command variable specifies the name of the interactive object (e.g. a button or text-entry-box) that has already been set up in the project with a specific action or advanced action you want executed when the alert box **Ok** button is clicked or tapped.

+## Event parameter
+The fourth and final parameter of **xcmndAlert** specifies which run-time event (of the interactive object specified in the third parameter) you wish to trigger.
+If no value is specified for this paraemeter it will default to **success** because all of Captivate's interactive objects have at least a **success** event.
+However, other typical events you might use for certain objects include:
+-   last attempt
+-   fail
+-   focus lost (for Text-Entry-Boxes only)

-The **fourth parameter** allows you to specify which of the interactive object's criteria you wish to trigger.
-This will default to **success**.
-Essentially the third and fourth parameters are the same as [xcmndCallActionOn](#xcmndcallactionon).
+Essentially the third and fourth parameters for **xcmndAlert** are the same as those for [xcmndCallActionOn](#xcmndcallactionon) which is explained below.

 ## xcmndAllowTabOut